jenkins-x/jx-docs/content/getting-started/create-cluster.md

 This will use [oci](https://github.com/oracle/oci-cli) on your Oracle Cloud Infrastructure account to create a new OCE cluster and install Jenkins X.

-We **highly** recommend adding your $HOME/bin in $PATH otherwise you will have trouble getting OCI CLI to work in your environment.
+Please add your $HOME/bin to $PATH otherwise jx will have issue invoking OCI CLI command.
+If you have already installed OCI CLI, please make sure it is in $PATH.

 Now **[develop apps faster with Jenkins X](/getting-started/next/)**.